joceamayar/readMeGenerator/README.md

 - Answer each question and press Enter to proceed to the next one.
 - When selecting the license, use the up and down arrow keys to navigate through the options.
 The selected option will be highlighted in blue.
 - Press Enter to confirm your selection then proceed to the next question.
+- To skip a question press enter and the program will prompt you with the next question.
 - The program will then proceed to generate your README file based on your responses.
+- To quit the program press Ctrl + C

 [Uploading README Generator.webm…]()